Abstract

 To model this decision-making process, we opted for a drift diffusion model (DDM (44)).
 This model provides a quantitative framework to delve into how animals integrate sensory information over time, leading to their decision to stay or leave a chamber (Figure 5).

-When an animal enters a chamber, it starts at a certain point (z) from which the evidence accumulation begins (Figure 5B).
-Over time, and while the temperature information is integrated, the evidence is accumulated at a certain rate (drift rate, v) and noise level (sv), which represents the variability in evidence accumulation.
+When an animal enters a chamber, it starts at a certain point (z) from which the accumulation of sensory information/evidence begins (Figure 5B).
+Over time, and while the temperature information is integrated, the information is accumulated at a certain rate (drift rate, v) towards a decision point (decision bound, a).
+Additionally, the drift rate is also allowed to fluctuate (noise, sv), which represents the variability of information accumulation (sensory perception).
 This process evolves until the decision bound (a) is reached, which prompts the animal to leave the chamber.
 Figures 5C and D show simulations of the DDM, which allow an intuition into how varying levels of drift and noise (while keeping the starting point and decision bound fixed) alters the distribution of visit lengths throughout an experiment (Figures 5E and F).
-Higher rates of drift (with fixed noise levels) led to overall shorter visit lengths (Figure 5E).
-High noise levels (with fixed drift rates) also led to shorter visit lengths, albeit with larger variability (Figure 5F).
+Higher rates of drift (with fixed noise levels) lead to overall shorter visit lengths (Figure 5E).
+High noise levels (with fixed drift rates) also lead to shorter visit lengths, albeit with larger variability (Figure 5F).

-We fit a model with varying drift rate and noise onto the visit length distributions of wildtype animals recorded for each temperature combination in the CPT (Figure 5G and Figure S5).
+We fit a model with varying drift rate and noise onto the visit length distributions of wildtype animals recorded for each temperature combination in the CPT (Figure 5G and Figure S7).
 The model suggests higher drift rates at temperatures below and above 31 °C in wildtype animals (Figure 5H).
-Notably, the drift rates in the corresponding neutral chambers (31 °C) are lower than in the test chambers.
+This means that the sensory information to leave the non-neutral chambers is accumulated faster.
+The model also suggests an increase in noise in the test chambers, hinting that the evidence accumulation at 31 °C is particularly stable (Figure 5H).
 Both observations are in line with the development of preference for the 31 °C chamber in the varying temperature conditions.
-The model also suggests an increase in noise in the test temperatures, hinting that the evidence accumulation at 31 °C is particularly stable (Figure 5H).

 Varying effects of TRPM2 and TRPV1 on evidence accumulation